Place de la Monnaie: Redevelopment (2010–2013)

 The square was completely redeveloped between 2010 and 2012 by the architect Benoît Moritz.
-The plan was to make the urban space more pleasant by freeing it from the elements which encumbered it; to highlight the monuments flanking it, in particular the Royal Theatre of La Monnaie; as well as to promote its use for entertainment, festivities, or daily use.
+The plan was to make the urban space more pleasant by freeing it from the elements that encumbered it; to highlight the monuments flanking it, in particular the Royal Theatre of La Monnaie; as well as to promote its use for entertainment, festivities, or daily use.
 To do this, significant basement work was carried out: the entire covering was repaved in blue stone with alternating finishes.
 The theatre and the square were delimited by new contemporary lights arranged in a broken line, and the two kiosks located at the ends of the square were redesigned.
-In 2013, Muntpunt; a Dutch-language public library built in 1973 at the corner of the Place de la Monnaie and the Rue de l'Ecuyer/Schildknaapsstraat, was also enlarged and revamped.
+In 2013, Muntpunt, a Dutch-language public library built in 1973 at the corner of the Place de la Monnaie and the Rue de l'Ecuyer/Schildknaapsstraat, was also enlarged and revamped.

 Location and accessibility

 The Place de la Monnaie is one of the most central public spaces in Brussels, located on one of the busiest pedestrian axes in Europe, not far from the Place de Brouckère/De Brouckèreplein and the Boulevard Anspach/Anspachlaan.
 Its western side lines up with the Rue des Fripiers/Kleerkopersstraat and the Rue Neuve/Nieuwstraat (one of the main commercial streets in Belgium), and on its eastern side, the Royal Theatre of La Monnaie is surrounded on three sides by the Rue des Princes/Prinsenstraat to its north, the Rue Léopold/Leopoldstraat to its east, and the Rue de la Reine/Koninginnestraat to its south.